dcoai/nftables_port/dev_docs/capabilities.md

-# Linux Capabilities Setup for NFTex
+# Linux Capabilities Setup for NFTables.Port

 ## Overview

-NFTex requires the `CAP_NET_ADMIN` Linux capability to perform netlink operations that communicate with the kernel's nftables subsystem.
+NFTables.Port requires the `CAP_NET_ADMIN` Linux capability to perform netlink operations that communicate with the kernel's nftables subsystem.
 This document explains what capabilities are, why they're needed, and how to configure them for different deployment scenarios.

 ### What are Linux Capabilities?

 Linux capabilities divide the privileges traditionally associated with root into distinct units.
 Instead of running as root (which grants all privileges), a process can be granted only the specific capabilities it needs.
 This follows the **principle of least privilege** and reduces security risks.

-### Why NFTex Needs CAP_NET_ADMIN
+### Why NFTables.Port Needs CAP_NET_ADMIN

 The `CAP_NET_ADMIN` capability allows a process to:
 - Open `NETLINK_NETFILTER` sockets